Birth for Humankind

 A midwife is trained to provide clinical (medically based) care and support to women during pregnancy.
 A doula is trained to provide non-clinical support – including personal, practical, social and emotional support.

-Whilst a midwife could provide equivalent support to a doula, the reality of the public health system means that the vast majority of birthing parents are not able to see the same midwife continuously throughout their care.
-Around only 10% of people have continuous care from a midwife or other medical professional during pregnancy and birth.
-A midwife’s workload means that they not always able to remain with a birthing parent throughout the whole labour.
+Whilst a midwife could theoretically provide equivalent support to a doula, the reality of the public health system means that the vast majority of birthing parents are not able to see the same midwife continuously throughout their care.
+Only 10% of people have continuous care from a midwife or other medical professional during pregnancy and birth.
+A midwife’s workload means that they not always able to remain with the woman or gender diverse birthing parent throughout the whole labour.
 This means there is a critical role that the doula can play in providing continuity of support, that complements the clinical care provided by midwives and medical professionals.

 There are a lot more points of similarity and differences, that we would be happy to discuss with you!
-But it is important to note that these are complementary roles, that together can provide the best possible care, support and experience for birthing parents.
+But it is important to note that these are complementary roles, that together can provide the best possible care, support and experience for our clients.

 Does Birth for Humankind have any religious or political affiliations?